julienfastre/docker-sogo/README.md

 # launch the build using specific version (replace with your own version)
 $ docker build --build-arg version=x.x.x .
 ```

+## Timezone issue

+The timezone may be set in environement, using the `TZ` variable.
+See example in `docker-compose.yml`.

 ## migrating from 2.3 to 3.1|3.2 using docker-compose